iximiuz/awesome-container-tinkering/DISTRIBUTIONS.md

 ### Helm

-[Helm](https://helm.sh) stands as a package manager tailored for Kubernetes environments, streamlining the deployment process of applications and services within Kubernetes clusters.
+[Helm](https://helm.sh) is a package manager tailored for Kubernetes environments, streamlining the deployment process of applications and services within Kubernetes clusters.
 Its primary advantage lies in simplifying the orchestration of complex deployments, particularly those that are highly repeatable or needed across diverse scenarios.
 By providing a structured approach to managing Kubernetes manifests and configurations, Helm empowers users to efficiently package, version, and deploy their applications, fostering consistency and scalability across Kubernetes deployments.

 ### Trivy